The Business Role in Improving Health: Beyond Social Responsibility

 - Engage in education efforts for CEOs and others in the C-Suite.
 One useful tool might be a population health primer from a business perspective or an action kit for business involvement.
-Such efforts would need to be built in to existing channels of information for businesses, such as a Conference Board or Business Roundtable.
-To be successful, business-sector engagement must address issues beyond health care costs. [space height=”10″]
+Such efforts would need to be built into existing channels of information for businesses, such as a Conference Board or Business Roundtable.
+To be successful, business-sector engagement must address issues beyond health care costs.

 - Sponsor convenings with broader community partners.
 It is important to engage community partners but were much less certain about how to do so is not certain.
-One One approach might be to create a chartered value exchange to foster multi-stakeholder dialogue and convenw around health for employers, health providers, public health organizations, and consumers. [space height=”10″]
+One approach might be to create a chartered value exchange to foster multi-stakeholder dialogue and convene around health for employers, health providers, public health organizations, and consumers

 The authors believe that there is a solid argument to be made for a much stronger role for businesses in population health improvement.
 Such improvement can enhance corporate core objectives beyond those of social responsibility.
 It is hoped that the ideas presented here will contribute to a more robust discussion of this potential and lead to action at all levels, from individual communities to the nation as a whole.